infinitered/ignite/docs/Components-Checkbox.md

 ### `tx`

-The translation key of the text label of the checkbox.
+The optional translation key of the text label of the checkbox.
 This or `text` is required.

 ```tsx
 <Checkbox